liujch1998/infini-gram/docs/api_doc.md

 ## Updates

+### 2024-03-02

+* The API now supports inputting a list of token IDs in place of a string as the query.
+Check out the `query_ids` field.

 ### 2024-02-23

 * The output field `tokenized` is deprecated and replaced by `token_ids` and `tokens` in all query types (except in `search_docs`, where the new fields are `token_idsss` and `tokensss`).
 The `tokenized` field will be removed on 2024-03-01.